 These courses established a Golden Isles legacy of great golf courses conceived by many of the world's greatest course designers.
 Colt and Alison.
 Dick Wilson.
 Joe Lee.
 Rees Jones.
 Davis Love III.
 Tom Fazio.
 Mark Bennett.
 Clyde Johnston.
 All have left their mark with challenging layouts from the mainland to the barrier islands.

-In October 2010 a new PGA TOUR Fall Series event, The McGladrey Classic, brought professional golfers from around the nation to compete on the Seaside Course at Sea Island Golf Club.
-The first two years of this now annual golf tournament have received accolades from golf professionals and spectators, and is poised to become a fall tradition in the Golden Isles.
+In October 2010 a new PGA TOUR Fall Series event, The RSM Classic, brought professional golfers from around the nation to compete on the Seaside Course at Sea Island Golf Club.
+The first ten years of this annual golf tournament have received accolades from golf professionals and spectators and has quickly become a beloved fall tradition in the Golden Isles.

 [Photograph of a couple playing golf, Sea Island, Glynn County, Georgia, ca. 1935] |1935 | Vanishing Georgia]